snotskie/ttrpg/md/index.md

 ![width:2in](https://upload.wikimedia.org/wikipedia/commons/7/70/CC_BY-NC-ND.svg)

 This work is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
-To view a copy of this license, visit [https://creativecommons.org/licenses/by-nc-nd/4.0/](https://creativecommons.org/licenses/by-nc-nd/4.0/)
+To view a copy of this license, visit <https://creativecommons.org/licenses/by-nc-nd/4.0/>

+If you publish your own works that use this system, please clearly label them on the cover with the phrase ***Humanity, Blessed* ⊜ Community Content** and include a link to the most recent stable version, at <https://snotskie.github.io/ttrpg/>

 &copy; 2025 snotskie